praveenr2998/Unsupervised-Labelling/README.md

 -----------------
 ## FUTURE WORK
-* Intelligent clustering - If clusters could be made based on labels then efficient labelling could be done(with additional steps)
+* Intelligent clustering - If clusters could be made based on labels then efficient labelling could be done(with additional steps of course)
 * Better topic modelling - The topic modelling could be improved by extracting targeted topics.
+* Have a pause before sending extracted topics to LLM where the user can actually verify if the modelled topics decently repesent the raw information.